Post

 4. Enter the hostname of the Citrix Worker where the user session is running

-5. Connect - the user will see a prompt to accept the shadowing request
+5. Connect, the user sees a prompt to accept the shadowing request

 Prepare a shortcut on the Director server’s Public Desktop pointing to C:\Windows\System32\msra.exe /offerra so support engineers don’t need to remember the path.